 This is a Derbyshire Police initiative, working with Derbyshire County Council Children’s Services.
 Safeguarding is everyone’s responsibility and this is to help schools with responses to domestic abuse by helping them support children and their families exposed to or involved in domestic abuse.

-This may mean talking to pupils about their experiences, raising awareness through classroom discussion and schools activities, helping victims and families by providing to them signposting information.
+This may mean talking to students about their experiences, raising awareness through classroom discussion and schools activities, helping victims and families by providing to them signposting information.

 This school is committed to protecting children and young people and working with partners to stop domestic abuse.

-We are working towards the Wellbeing Award, which focuses on mental wellbeing for students and staff alike.
+We continue to work within our Wellbeing accreditation, which focuses on mental wellbeing for students and staff alike.

-Kelly Thorne – Head of Pastoral and Safeguarding
+Kelly Thorne – Head of Pastoral and Safeguarding (Adoption Leave)

-Sam Bayliss – Acting Deputy Headteacher
+Sam Bayliss – Headteacher

 All members of the safeguarding team have attended the Designated Safeguarding Lead training and refresher courses as appropriate.

 You can contact the safeguarding team via Gemma Farrell firstname.lastname@example.org.
 Emails during school holidays will be checked weekly.